 A new iPhone app, launched June 2, will give oncologists a quick reference guide for preserving the fertility of children, women and men diagnosed with cancer.
-The information for physicians and patients also is available online.*

 The app and website were created by the Oncofertility Consortium of Northwestern University, a national group of physicians and scientists dedicated to saving the fertility of cancer patients through research and education.